mrpejker/cardano-e2e-example/tutorial/client_side/2_pab_api.rst

 It is basically a thin wrapper for doing HTTP requests to the PAB.

 We can use this module directly to have a low-level interaction with the PAB.
-However, in our end-to-end example we prefer to use contractEndpoints, a more abstract connection to the PAB built on top of the PAB API module (see next section ...).
+However, in our end-to-end example we prefer to use contractEndpoints, a more abstract connection to the PAB built on top of the PAB API module (see :ref:`next section <contract_endpoints>`).

 Currently, only the most important PAB operations are supported, but they are all that we need for running a full featured dApp: